 While the terms "mineral resource", "measured resource", "indicated resource" and "inferred resource" are recognized and required by Canadian regulations, they are not defined terms under the standards of the U.S. Securities and Exchange Commission ("SEC").
 As such, certain information contained or incorporated by reference in this MD&A concerning descriptions of mineralization and resources under Canadian standards is not comparable to similar information made public by USA companies subject to the reporting and disclosure requirements of the SEC.
 An "inferred resource" has a great amount of uncertainty as to its existence and as to its economic and legal feasibility.
-It can't be assumed that all or any part of an "inferred resources may not form the basis of feasibility or other economic studies.
+It can't be assumed that all or any part of an "inferred resource" will ever be upgraded to a higher category.
+Under Canadian rules, estimates of inferred resources may not form the basis of feasibility or other economic studies.
 Investors are cautioned not to assume that all or any part of measured, indicated or inferred resources will ever be converted into Mineral Reserves.
 Investors are also cautioned not to assume that all or any part of an "inferred resource" exists or is economically or legally mineable.